-The show chair or designee should complete the show report and send it electronically or by mail to the AIS exhibitions report chair.
-It is not necessary for show judges to sign the report.
-For the show to be properly reported, a copy, electronic or printed, of the final schedule and any EC ballots must accompany the report.
+After the show has ended, the show chair or designee should complete the show report and send it electronically or by mail to the AIS exhibitions report chair.
+It is not necessary for the show judges to sign the show report.
+For the show to be properly reported, a copy, electronic or printed, of the final show schedule and any EC ballots must accompany the report.
 A copy of the show report should also be sent to the RVP and a copy retained for the local files.
-If an approved show is cancelled, a cancellation notice should be sent in writing or via email to the AIS exhibition reports chair and RVP.
+If a sanctioned show is cancelled, a cancellation notice should be sent in writing or via email to the AIS exhibition reports chair and RVP.